Unlocking the Power of Molybdenum: Applications, Benefits, and Future Prospects

 Introduction

-Molybdenum, atomic number 42, is a transition metal, the second member of Group 6 of the Periodic Table, between chromium and tungsten.
+Molybdenum, atomic number 42, is a transition metal.
+It is the second member of Group 6 of the Periodic Table, between chromium and tungsten.

-It has one of the highest melting temperatures of all the elements, yet unlike most other high-melting point metals, its density is only 25% greater than iron’s.
-Its coefficient of thermal expansion is the lowest of the engineering materials, while its thermal conductivity exceeds all but a handful of elements.
+It has one of the highest melting temperatures of all the elements, yet unlike most other high-melting-point metals, its density is only 25% greater than iron’s.
+Its coefficient of thermal expansion is the lowest of the engineering materials, while its thermal conductivity exceeds that of all but a handful of elements.

 Molybdenum properties